Skip to main content

 🚧 Work in Progress

-Create Shared storage service in Zerops
+Create Shared Storage service

-Create Shared storage service using Zerops GUI
+Create Using Zerops GUI

 First, set up a project in Zerops GUI and add a runtime service.
 Then go to the project dashboard page and choose Add new service in the left menu in the Services block.
-Then add a new Shared storage service:
+Then add a new Shared Storage service:

-Set a hostname
+Set a Hostname

-Limitations:
+Hostname Limitations:

-• maximum 25 characters
+• Maximum 25 characters

-• must contain only lowercase ASCII letters (a-z) or numbers (0-9)
+• Must contain only lowercase ASCII letters (a-z) or numbers (0-9)

 Note